Calligraphy Wall Art

 • Love calligraphy: master suites, intimate spaces

-• Philosophical quotations: libraries, reading lounges
+• Philosophical quotations: libraries, reading rooms

 Architectural Integration of Vertical Scripts in Contemporary Housing